Louise Glück was born 22 April 1943 and died 13 October 2023.

 - We look at the world once, in childhood.
 The rest is memory.

 Louise Glück is an American poet.
 She was awarded The Nobel Prize in Literature in 2020.
 She is the author of 12 books of poems and a collection of essays.
-Her many awards include the National Book Award, the Pulitzer Prize, and the National Book Critics Circle Award.
+Her many other awards include the National Book Award, the Pulitzer Prize, and the National Book Critics Circle Award.
 She was appointed Poet Laureate Consultant in Poetry to the Library of Congress in 2003.
 Faithful and Virtuous Night: Poems won the 2014 National Book Award for Poetry.